Skip to content

 The catch alert drumline trial is conducted according to the permit issued by the Great Barrier Reef Marine Park Authority.

-Catch alert drumlines are being trialled at 4 beaches in the Capricorn Coast region where drumlines have been in place for many years.
-Traditional drumlines and catch alert drumlines will be alternated across 4 beaches in the Capricorn Coast.
-The order of traditional drumlines and catch alert drumlines will be reversed periodically.
-This approach enables the project team to compare and report on catch rates of drumlines and catch alert drumlines.
+Catch alert drumlines are being trialled at locations where drumlines have been in place for many years.
+Modified traditional drumlines and catch alert drumlines will be alternated at trial beaches.
+The order of modified traditional drumlines and catch alert drumlines will be reversed periodically.
+This approach enables the project team to compare and report on catch rates of the 2 drumline types.

 A contractor is responsible for monitoring and maintaining the catch alert drumlines by: